W5DMH/RaspberryPiLcdMenu/README.md

 10-Feb-2018:
 Updated lcdmenu.py to support current 02/2018 Adafruit LCD Plate Library
 Several commands changed, I may have missed a few.....no guarantees

+Changes
+12-Feb-2018:                                                                                                                     Added files and modified some of the existing files (lcdmenu.py and lcdmenu.xml) to create a menu driven beacon that does not require a keyboard.
+All data entry can be done from the Adafruit LCD Plate .
+I use it with my extended version of PSK31lx-1.3 to send PSK31 beacons with a Raspberry Pi Zero and a small crystal controlled transeiver.